clareaulab/Protein-RNA_modeling/Create_Rotamer_Library/Rotamer_Library_Description.md

-Creating a Non-Canonical Amino Acid (ncAA) and Rotamer Library in Rosetta This section outlines the first step in generating a non-canonical amino acid (ncAA) for use in Rosetta: preparing the chemical structure and producing a .sdf / .sif file that Rosetta can convert into parameters and a rotamer library.
+Creating a Non-Canonical Amino Acid (ncAA) and Rotamer Library in Rosetta This section outlines the first step in generating a non-canonical amino acid (ncAA) for use in Rosetta: preparing the chemical structure and producing a .sif file that Rosetta can convert into parameters and a rotamer library.
 Rosetta supports multiple approaches for incorporating ncAAs (e.g., treating them as small molecules, deriving rotamers from existing libraries, or generating rotamers via CHARMM).
 Here we follow the workflow recommended in Rosetta Commons demos and tutorials from Jens Meiler lab https://meilerlab.org/tutorials/.
 1. Draw the ncAA and Generate an .sdf File